arcan1s/ahriman/docs/configuration.md

 ## `web:*` groups

 Web server settings.
 If any of `host`/`port` is not set, web integration will be disabled.
-Group name must refer to architecture, e.g. it should be `web:x86_64` for x86_64 architecture.
+Group name can refer to architecture, e.g. `web:x86_64` can be used for x86_64 architecture specific settings.
 This feature requires `aiohttp` libraries to be installed.

 * `address` - optional address in form `proto://host:port` (`port` can be omitted in case of default `proto` ports), will be used instead of `http://{host}:{port}` in case if set, string, optional.
 This option is required in case if `OAuth` provider is used.
 * `debug` - enable debug toolbar, boolean, optional, default `no`.